-Architects, designers and librarians alike are faced with many challenges when making design decisions.
+Architects, designers, and librarians alike are faced with many challenges when making design decisions.
 There is usually an emphasis on natural light and bright open spaces, but what about the furniture?

-Whilst tables and chairs seem to be making way for relocatable desks, pods and bench seats, there are other options for creating bright, open spaces and comfortable, personalised places.
+Whilst tables and chairs seem to be making way for relocatable desks, pods, and bench seats, there are other options for creating bright, open spaces and comfortable, personalised places.

-With the trend towards tablets and kindle readers, kids are definitely engaging in reading in a different way.
-This change is emphasised when they are sitting on a different kind of furniture.
+With the trend towards tablets and Kindle readers, kids are definitely engaged in reading in a different way.
+This change is emphasised when they are sitting in a different kind of furniture.

-Factors include Colour, Style & Comfort
+Factors Include Colour, Style & Comfort

 It’s important to consider your clients when working with different kinds of furniture.
-For example, bean bags work well with kids, but are probably not ideal for a space used by older adults.
+For example, beanbags work well with kids, but are probably not ideal for a space used by older adults.

 The trend in business these days is to do business the way your customers want you to.
 In a library, the children are your customers.
-When was the last time you asked them what they would like to see inside your library?
+When was the last time you asked them what they would like to see inside the library?